 Frank Faylen played Ernie Bishop, the cab driver, in It's a Wonderful Life.
 He went onto have a memorable role as Herbert T. Gillis, beleaguered father on The Many Loves of Dobie Gillis (1959-1963).
 He then turned up in a number of movies and TV series, including My Mother the Car and The Beverly Hillbillies.
 He also reprised his Herbert T. Gillis role in the 1977 TV movie, Whatever Happened to Dobie Gillis?
 His last role was a 1978 Quincy episode, and he passed away at the age of 79 in 1985.
 Like many of the actors in It's a Wonderful Life, he lived long enough to see the film go from a sleeper hit into a piece of cherished Americana.

 Bert, the cop, was played by Ward Bond, who went onto star as Major Seth Adams, the wagon master in the popular TV series, Wagon Train (1957-1965), which is still airing in reruns today.
 Bond died way too soon, of a heart attack in 1960 at the age of 57.

 But his legacy lives on, not just with It’s a Wonderful Life and Wagon Train, but every time Bert and Ernie do a routine on Sesame Street.
-Actually, it’s apparently just a coincidence that Bert and Ernie on Sesame Street were named after Bert the cop and Ernie the cab driver, but everyone seems to think they were.
+Actually, it’s apparently just a coincidence that Bert and Ernie on Sesame Street were named after Bert the cop and Ernie the cab driver, but try telling that to, well, everyone.

 H.B.
 Warner -- Mr. Gower